Article | How to Select Path and Area Lights for your Landscape Lighting Project

 - Aluminum (Bronze Finish).

-This is the same lower cost metal and characteristics as the Aluminum (with Black finish).
+This is the same lower cost metal (with similar characteristics) as the Aluminum (with Black finish).
 It also features a 5-year warranty.

 View Aluminum Lights with Bronze Finish.